Final report for ONE19-335

 Education & Outreach Activities and Participation Summary

 Several educational photos were taken throughout the spring, summer and fall highlighting the project and different aspects of it.
-These were posted on instagram and facebook.
+These were posted on instagram and facebook with informative descriptions.

-Shelburne Farms participated by providing site preparation (cutting buckthorn trunks) in late winter-early spring and in helping with water assistance throughout the summer and fall.
+Shelburne Farms participated by providing site preparation (cutting buckthorn trunks) in late winter-early spring and in helping with watering assistance throughout the summer and fall.
 Participation by local groups was discouraged by the University due to Covid-19 crisis and in agreement with Vermont Governor’s orders.
-MycoEvolve did host a series (13) of physically distant work parties over late winter and early spring to assist in site preparation of the Shelburne Farms project site.
+MycoEvolve hosted a series (13) of physically distant work parties over late winter and early spring to assist in site preparation of the Shelburne Farms project site.

 August/September 2019: Site Analysis: Jess Rubin walked site with UVM Extension consultant, Dana Bishop Farmer, and Water Resource Manager Consultant Lauren, and soil scientist Josef Gorres.
 Coordinate with Shelburne Farms on the final research and landscape design.
 Secured project with VYCC and walked site with Justin Geibel.
 Output: Drafted design outline and created series of maps: site map, contours, hydrology, installation plan.

-October/November 2019: Ground truthed measurement, ground truthed soil morphology through soil pit study, laid out design, took initial water and soil samples in existing drainage way and throughout site.
+October/November 2019: Ground truthed P concentration distributions throughout the site, through a soil morphology soil pit study and initial water and soil samples in existing drainage way and throughout site.
 Conducted soil morphology and hydrological analysis.
 Output: identified SRP and TP hotspot for installation location.
 Created an initial site analysis report with recommendations and site limitations.
+Designed research begins.

 November/December 2019: Coordinate with Shelburne Farms and VYCC installation details, spring/summer schedule.
 Began intern search.
 Began plant palette and mycorrhizae species orders.
 Located companies to order plants, mycorrhizae and erosion materials from.
 Output: solid plan for spring summer installation.
 Planting sketch and initial palette.
 Rough draft of methodology data tables created.